-GPS is a satellite-based radio navigation system developed by the US Department of Defence.
-Anyone travelling with a GPS receiver can determine their own position and velocity, thanks to orbiting GPS satellites that are free to use, 24/7, anywhere in the world.
-This is the base for vehicle tracking systems.
+GPS is a satellite-based radio navigation system developed by the US Department of Defense.
+Anyone traveling with a GPS receiver can determine their own position and velocity, thanks to orbiting GPS satellites that are free to use, 24/7, anywhere in the world.
+The base for vehicle tracking systems was born.

-The LINK, vehicle tracking system, also has a g-force sensor to detect acceleration and abrupt movements such as harsh braking and over steering, along with current speed and speeding.
-By tracking these movements [on WEBFLEET], you can quickly see which driving behaviours are pushing up your fuel bill and take steps to encourage a more efficient driving style.
-This way, you are making fleet management easy.
+The LINK vehicle tracking system, also has a g-force sensor to detect acceleration and abrupt movements such as harsh braking and over steering, along with current speed and idling time.
+By tracking these movements [on WEBFLEET], you can quickly see which driving behaviors are pushing up your fuel bill and take steps to encourage a more efficient driving style.
+Fleet management made easy.

-For an enhanced GPS vehicle tracking solution just add one of our professional Driver Terminals.
+For an enhanced GPS vehicle tracking solution, just add one of our professional navigation devices.
 They enable two-way communications with the office for easier time management and job dispatch.
 And they connect to the LINK unit using Bluetooth and let drivers know when they need to change their driving style through Active Driver Feedback.
-Besides this, they provide you with full navigation including very accurate traffic information.

 To learn more about the benefits of our GPS vehicle tracking systems, please visit our vehicle tracking overview page.
 All of our GPS vehicle tracking solutions deliver impressive benefits, right out of the box.